-For online games we license from [•], we require licensors to guarantee in the relevant license agreements that the online games they licensed to us do not infringe the intellectual property rights of any other person and that they will indemnify us for all damages, if any, incurred by us in relation to any such infringement as a result of our operation of the licensed games.
+For online games we license from independent third parties, we require licensors to guarantee in the relevant license agreements that the online games they licensed to us do not infringe the intellectual property rights of any other person and that they will indemnify us for all damages, if any, incurred by us in relation to any such infringement as a result of our operation of the licensed games.
 Our operation team also monitors the infringement of intellectual property rights of our games and inform our licensors of any infringement detected.

-For online games we license to [•], licensees agree that in no event, whether as a result of a breach of contract, warranty, tort (including, without limitation, negligence) or any other claim or cause of action, will our liabilities exceed, in the aggregate, the total amount of license fees actually received by us from the licensee under the relevant license agreement in the three (3) calendar months prior to the occurrence of such claim or cause of action.
+For online games we licensed to Independent Third Parties during the Track Record Period, certain of our licensees agreed that in no event, whether as a result of a breach of contract, warranty, tort (including, without limitation, negligence) or any other claim or cause of action, will our liabilities exceed, in the aggregate, the total amount of license fees actually received by us from the licensee under the relevant license agreement in the three (3) calendar months prior to the occurrence of such claim or cause of action.